brianbuccola/brianbuccola.github.io/work.md

 ## Unpublished

-*(in various stages of being in prep., under review, in revision, or abandoned)*
+*(in various stages of being in prep., under review, in revision, defended, or abandoned)*

-- Amir Anvari, Brian Buccola, and Andreas Haida.
-In prep.
-  Alternative Questions in Farsi.
-  ([slides][miq2018] from a previous workshop)
 - Brian Buccola, Jeremy Kuhn, and David Nicolas.
 2020.
   [Groups vs. covers revisited: Evidence from symmetric readings of sentences with plurals][grpcov-lb].
 - Brian Buccola and Luka Crnič.
-2019.
+2020.
   [NPIs, intervention, and collectivity][intcoll-lb].
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
+2020.
+  [Conceptual alternatives: Competition in language and beyond][concepts-lb].
+- Amir Anvari, Brian Buccola, and Andreas Haida.
 2018.
-  [Conceptual alternatives: Competition in language and beyond][concepts-lb].
+  Alternative Questions in Farsi.
+  ([slides][miq2018] from a previous workshop)
 - Brian Buccola and Emmanuel Chemla.
 2018.
   [Two notes on the disjunct alternatives of disjunction][or-snippet].
 - Brian Buccola.
 2017.